Register as a sole trader with HMRC: step-by-step guide

 Business naming options for sole traders:

-- Use your legal name: Trade as "Charlie Cooper" with no additional registration needed
+- use your legal name and trade as "Charlie Cooper" without needing additional registration

-- Choose a trading name: Trade as "Charlie's Coffee Caravan" for customer recognition
+- choose a trading name like "Charlie's Coffee Caravan" for customer recognition

-- Legal requirement: Include both names on official documents as "Charlie Cooper trading as (t/a) Charlie's Coffee Caravan"
+- include both names on official documents as "Charlie Cooper trading as (t/a) Charlie's Coffee Caravan"

 Naming restrictions:

-- Must avoid trademarked names (check the UK Intellectual Property Office)
+- avoid trademarked names by checking the UK Intellectual Property Office

 2. Register as a sole trader with HMRC